Critical Thinking at Work: Asking the Right Questions to Get to the Truth

 • Can you derive something useful from the information you have?

-• Have you used all the information?
+• Have you used all the information and accounted for all essential notions?

 • Can you separate the steps in the problem-solving process?